 The need for a Baltic harbour porpoise recovery plan was recognised for a considerable time not only by ASCOBANS, but also by other international bodies.
 In 2002, a recovery plan was elaborated under the auspices of ASCOBANS in a collaborative effort involving scientists, managers and stakeholders.
 This recovery plan is the culmination of a series of scientific initiatives and meetings.
-The Recovery Plan, now known as the Jastarnia Plan, was welcomed by the 4th Meeting of the parties to ASCOBANS in Esbjerg, Denmark, in 2003.
-It calls for periodic reviews of the plan.
-The present revised plan is the result of the first such review.
+The Recovery Plan, now known as the Jastarnia Plan, was welcomed by the 4th Meeting of the Parties to ASCOBANS in Esbjerg, Denmark, in 2003.

 Since 2005, annual meetings of the so-called Jastarnia Group have been held.
 This expert working group, composed of representatives from the environment and fisheries sectors of the countries surrounding the Baltic Sea, discusses progress made and further implementation priorities for the Jastarnia Plan and makes recommendations to the ASCOBANS Advisory Committee.